Domestic Workers Bill of Rights

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Housekeepers, caregivers for the elderly, and nannies all provide valuable services to families who need a helping hand.
-Unfortunately, many domestic workers are subject to exploitation, even after providing necessary care for children or the elderly family members of their employers.
+Domestic workers provide home and personal care, childcare, and house-cleaning services.
+Unfortunately, many domestic workers suffer exploitation.
+These workers are disproportionately women of color and immigrant women.

 What Is a Domestic Worker?